opnfv/functest/docs/userguide/index.rst

   * Scenarios
   * Other specific tests useful in validating an OpenStack deployment

-We use Rally `[3]`_ to run Tempest suite.
+Functest uses Rally `[3]`_ to run the Tempest suite.
-Rally generates automatically tempest.conf configuration file.
+Rally generates automatically the Tempest configuration file (tempest.conf).
-Before running actual test cases Functest creates needed resources.
-Needed parameters are updated in the configuration file.
+Before running the actual test cases, Functest creates the needed resources and the needed parameters are updated in the configuration file.
-When the Tempest suite is run, each test duration is measured.
-The full console output is stored in the tempest.log file.
+When the Tempest suite is executed, each test duration is measured and the full console output is stored in the tempest.log file for further analysis.

 As an addition of Arno, Brahmaputra runs a customized set of Tempest test cases.
 The list is specificed through *--tests-file* when running Rally.
 This option has been introduced in Rally in version 0.1.2.

 The customized test list is available in the Functest repo `[4]`_.
-This list contains more than 200 Tempest test cases.
-The list can be divied into two main parts:
+This list contains more than 200 Tempest test cases and can be divided into two main sections:

   1) Set of tempest smoke test cases
   2) Set of test cases from DefCore list `[8]`_

-The goal of Tempest test suite is to check the basic functionalities of different OpenStack components on an OPNFV fresh installation using corresponding REST API interfaces.
+The goal of the Tempest test suite is to check the basic functionalities of different OpenStack components on an OPNFV fresh installation using the corresponding REST API interfaces.

 Rally bench test suites